Racism in the United States: Citizenship and immigration

 During the period when only "white" people could be naturalized, many court decisions were required to define which ethnic groups were included in this term.
-These are known as the "racial prerequisite cases", and they also informed subsequent legislation.
+These are known as the "racial prerequisite cases," and they also informed subsequent legislation.

 Voting

-The Fifteenth Amendment to the United States Constitution (ratified in 1870), explicitly prohibited denying the right to vote based on race, but delegated to Congress the responsibility for enforcement.
+The Fifteenth Amendment to the United States Constitution (ratified in 1870) explicitly prohibited denying the right to vote based on race, but delegated to Congress the responsibility for enforcement.

 During the Reconstruction era, African Americans began to run for office and vote, but the Compromise of 1877 ended the era of strong federal enforcement of equal rights in the Southern states.
-White Southerners were prevented by the Fifteenth Amendment from explicitly denying the vote to Blacks by law, but found other ways to disenfranchise.
-Jim Crow laws that targeted African Americans without mentioning race included poll taxes, literacy and comprehension tests for voters, residency and record-keeping requirements, and grandfather clauses allowing White people to vote.
+White Southerners were prevented, by the Fifteenth Amendment, from explicitly denying the vote to Blacks by law, but they found other ways to disenfranchise.
+Jim Crow laws that targeted African Americans, without mentioning race, included poll taxes, literacy and comprehension tests for voters, residency and record-keeping requirements, and grandfather clauses allowing White people to vote.
 Black Codes criminalized minor offenses like unemployment (styled "vagrancy"), providing a pretext to deny voting rights.
 Extralegal violence was also used to terrorize and sometimes kill African Americans who attempted to register or to vote, often in the form of lynching and cross burning.
 These efforts to enforce white supremacy were very successful.
 For example, after 1890, less than 9,000 of Mississippi's 147,000 eligible African American voters were registered to vote, or about 6%.
 Louisiana went from 130,000 registered African American voters in 1896 to 1,342 in 1904 (about a 99% decrease).